GYNXdon/New2Fuzzing/README.md

 echidna-test IntroMultiTest.sol

-This command tells Echidna to run all tests in the TestContract.sol file.
+This command tells Echidna to run all tests in the IntroMultiTest.sol file.
 Echidna will automatically find all functions that start with echidna_ and run them as tests.

 # Test outcomes